Understanding the X and Y Axis: A full breakdown

 Q: Can the X and Y axes have different scales?

 A: Yes, absolutely!
 The scales on the X and Y axes can be different depending on the data being represented.
-For example, one axis might represent time in seconds, while the other represents distance in meters.
+Here's one way to look at it: one axis might represent time in seconds, while the other represents distance in meters.

 Q: Are there coordinate systems other than the Cartesian system?